 What should I write in a donation request letter?

 Every Christmas donation letter must be unique, but at the same time, it must carry a few basic elements to keep the correspondence sharp and effective.
 Always note the six things that must be part of a donation request letter:

 The salutation is the very first impression of the content of your solicitation letter.
 It must be accurate and appropriate.

-Instead of going for a common salutation for all donors, understand your relationship with each of them, and address them accordingly.
+Instead of going for a common salutation for all donors in your Christmas donation letter, understand your relationship with each of them, and address them accordingly.

 For instance, a major donor who maintains a formal relationship with your organization cannot be addressed as ‘dear’.
 This salutation can be reserved for young supporters who enjoy a more casual relationship.

 Moreover, always write the person’s name (first or last name, along with the right title) following the salutation.